 NSCC Libraries and COVID-19

-Will my Campus Library be open?
+Is my Campus Library open?

-Can I check out a Library iPad or laptop?
+Can I borrow a Library Laptop?

 Here are some ways you can get help:

 - You can access a wide variety of online library resources from off-campus including streaming videos, journal articles and e-books.
 When prompted, just enter your student number (w#) and password.

 - Visit our Subject Guides - collections of recommended books, videos, and websites for each NSCC Learning Program.

 - We also have Topic Guides covering Streaming Video, Citation Styles, eBooks, Journals and Periodicals, Mobile Apps and more.
 Select the Guides tab.